OpenCQRS/OpenCQRS/README.md

 await _dispatcher.Publish(new SomethingHappened());
 ```

-## Event Sourcing with Entity Framework Core
+## Event Sourcing

+You can use the `IDomainService` interface to access the event-sourcing functionalities for every store provider.

+In the Cosmos DB store provider you can also use the `ICosmosDataStore` interface to access Cosmos DB specific features.

+In the Entity Framework Core store provider you can also use the `IDomainDbContext` extensions to access Entity Framework Core specific features.
-All features are implemented as extension methods on the DbContext, allowing seamless integration with your existing DbContext implementations.
-IdentityDbContext from ASP.NET Core Identity is also supported.
+In the Entity Framework Core store provider, IdentityDbContext from ASP.NET Core Identity is also supported.

 ```C#
 [AggregateType("Order")]